GET IN TOUCH

 Innocent Spouse Relief

-Employees can request relief if garnishment comes from joint filings where a spouse caused the tax debt.
-The IRS reviews whether it is fair to hold the other spouse responsible.
-If approved, garnishment ends for the qualified individual.
+Employees may request relief if garnishment stems from a joint filing where a spouse caused the tax debt.
+The IRS reviews whether it is equitable to hold the other spouse responsible.
+If relief is approved, the qualified individual's garnishment obligation ends.

 Special Situations